netson99/universal7870/README.md

 ### I forbid the distribution of this specific kernel source under different name, stop stealing it and just renaming it as it's something you made.
 Do something your own selfs and stop being cancer, this kernel already exists cut the bullcrap and the steals.
+### List of complete clones of this project:
+* JynxKernel
+* UnicronKernel
+* PruhKernel
+* NevaKernel
+* Phantom Kernel
+* and only God knows how many other exist.

          Linux kernel release 3.x <http://kernel.org/>